 We like how in this kitchen the cabinets have space to breathe – by that we mean the walls aren't crammed with units.
-By breaking them up with shelving keeps the space light and airy and feels more relaxed.
+Breaking them up with shelving keeps the space light, airy and more relaxed.

-Two toned kitchens are bang on trend for 2021 and blue works with so many colors so you can really take your pick.
+Two-toned kitchens are bang on trend and blue works with so many colors so you can really take your pick.
 And don't be afraid to pick a contrasting color, too.
-This yellow and blue combo strikes the perfect balance between bold and subtle – contrast, yet soft and muted tones – so that the overall effect isn't too loud at all.
+This yellow and blue combo strikes the perfect balance between bold and subtle – contrasting soft and muted tones – so that the overall effect isn't too loud at all.

-You could totally recreate this look yourself too by painting a splashback rather than replacing your tiles completely.
-Just check out our guide to how to paint tiles.
+You could totally recreate this look yourself too by painting your backsplash rather than replacing your tiles completely.
+Just check out our fail-safe guide to how to paint tiles.